ControlNet/NAVER/README.md

     </a>
 </div>

-**This repo is the official implementation for the paper [NAVER: A Neuro-Symbolic Compositional Automaton for Visual Grounding with Explicit Logic Reasoning](https://arxiv.org/abs/2502.00372).**
+**This repo is the official implementation for the paper [NAVER: A Neuro-Symbolic Compositional Automaton for Visual Grounding with Explicit Logic Reasoning](https://arxiv.org/abs/2502.00372) in ICCV 2025.**

 The code will be available soon.